dani2442/dani2442.github.io/content/essays/space-piracy/space_piracy.md

 - **Data theft**: exfiltrating high-value data products (imagery, signals intelligence, proprietary processing outputs) by compromising the ground segment or the downlink pipeline.
 - **Ransom/denial**: threatening to disable, deorbit, or simply make an asset useless unless paid.
 - **Signal hijacking**: interfering with user links, spoofing signals, or impersonating a satellite to users on the ground.
-- **Physical capture or tampering**: rendezvous and proximity operations (RPO), docking, attaching a device, or relocating the satellite.
+- **Physical capture or tampering**: rendezvous and proximity operations, docking, attaching a device, or relocating the satellite.